NJ Debuts New State Exchange for Health Open Enrollment

-New Jersey kicked off its open enrollment period under the Affordable Care Act on Sunday, debuting its state-based health care exchange and giving residents six extra weeks to sign up for coverage.
+New Jersey kicks off its open enrollment period under the Affordable Care Act on Sunday, debuting its state-based health care exchange and giving residents six extra weeks to sign up for coverage.

 New Jersey this year is joining the District of Columbia and 14 other states in operating its own state-based exchange, instead of the federal Healthcare.gov.
 New Jersey's new site, GetCoveredNewJersey.gov, lets residents compare the prices of plans and sign up for plans in the state's individual market.